-Visual primitives and their location and orientation in space are provided by the Early-Cognitive-Vision (ECV) system by Krüger et al. [14, 17].
-It extracts patches - so-called ECV descriptors - along image contours and determines their 3D position and a 2D orientation by stereo techniques (the orientation around the 3D contour axis is difficult to define and is left undetermined).
-From a calibrated stereo pair, it generates a set of ECV descriptors that represent the scene, as sketched at the bottom of Fig. 6.
+Visual primitives and their location and orientation in space are provided by the Early-Cognitive-Vision (ECV) system by Krüger et al. (Krüger et al., 2004; Pugeault et al., 2010).
+It extracts patches - socalled ECV descriptors - along image contours and determines their 3D position and a 2D orientation by stereo techniques (the orientation around the 3D contour axis is difficult to define and is left undetermined).
+From a calibrated stereo pair, it generates a set of ECV descriptors that represent the scene, as sketched at the bottom of Fig. 11.

 Objects can be isolated from such scene representations by motion segmentation.
 To this end, the robot uses bottom-up heuristics to attempt to grasp various surfaces suggested by combinations of ECV descriptors.
 Once a grasp succeeds and the robot gains physical control over the grasped structure, the robot can pick it up and turn it in front of the stereo camera.
-This allows it to segment object descriptors from the rest of the scene via coherent motion, and to complete and refine the object descriptors by structure-from-motion techniques, as illustrated in Fig. 7 [18, 13].
+This allows it to segment object descriptors from the rest of the scene via coherent motion, and to complete and refine the object descriptors by structure-from-motion techniques, as illustrated in Fig. 12 (Pugeault et al., 2008; Kraft et al., 2008).

-Fig. 7 ECV descriptors.
+Figure 12: ECV descriptors.
 Left: ECV descriptors are oriented appearance patches extracted along contours.
-Right: objectsegmented and refined ECV descriptors via structure from motion.
+Right: object-segmented and refined ECV descriptors via structure from motion.